Stanford-ILIAD/batch-active-preference-based-learning/README.md

 This code learns reward functions from human preferences in various tasks by actively generating batches of scenarios and querying a human expert.

 Companion code to CoRL 2018 paper:
-E Bıyık, D Sadigh.
-"Batch Active Preference-Based Learning of Reward Functions".
-Conference on Robot Learning (CoRL), Zurich, Switzerland, Oct.
+E Bıyık, D Sadigh. **"Batch Active Preference-Based Learning of Reward Functions"**. *Conference on Robot Learning (CoRL)*, Zurich, Switzerland, Oct.
 2018.

 ## Dependencies
 You need to have the following libraries with [Python3](http://www.python.org/downloads):